 The Reverend Canon Susan Colley Joplin

 The Reverend Canon Susan Joplin has served on the clergy staff of St. Paul's Cathedral since 1991, first as Curate and then as Cathedral Canon.
 Mother Susan sees her own faith development as having been strongly influenced by the give and take of many years of Cathedral life.
 Having graduated with a Bachelor of Fine Arts followed by a Masters of Music degree earlier in life, she was also graduated from the Episcopal Theological Seminary of the Southwest with a Master of Divinity degree in 1991.
-Mother Susan has lived happily with her husband, Larry Joplin, for the many years.
+Mother Susan has lived happily with her husband, Larry Joplin, for many years.
 She has a special interest in Liturgy, Outreach and in finding new ways of opening the Cathedral doors to the burgeoning downtown Oklahoma City community.

 The Reverend Tim Sean Youmans